DipHE Person-Centred Counselling

 Course Structure

-As a student, you will embark on a comprehensive study of the works of internationally-renowned psychologist Dr. Carl Rogers, as well as modern developments within the person-centred approach.
+As a student, you will embark on a comprehensive study of the works of internationally-renowned psychologist Dr. Carl Rogers, as well as contemporary ideas and developments within the person-centred approach.
 You will develop a strong theoretical understanding of a range of perspectives on the human psyche and receive continuous feedback on your developing skills.
 When prepared, you will benefit from the unique opportunity of working with real clients through the institution’s own counselling service, for which clinical supervision is provided.
 Issues for clients and work in mental health settings are considered in depth, and will continue to inform your professional practice with clients.

-The DipHE is made up of two levels over 2 years: the Certificate in Higher Education which is studied in year one, and the Diploma which is studied in year two.
-College-based learning makes up much of the programme and, in addition, clinical work and supervision are arranged on an individual basis, and take place on a non-college day.
+The DipHE is made up of two levels over 2 years: the Certificate in Higher Education, which is studied in year one, and the Diploma which is studied in year two.
+College-based learning makes up much of the programme and, in addition, clinical work and supervision are arranged on an individual basis and take place on a non-college day.

 The first year focuses on person-centred theory and practice in-depth with taught elements, seminars, tutorial and personal development groups.
 The use of role play is a significant part of the programme.
-By the second year students are working with clients under supervision and deepening their grasp of theory and practice.
+By the second-year students are working with clients under supervision and deepening their grasp of theory and practice.
 Different therapeutic modalities are studied and commonalities as well as significant differences explicated and critiqued.

 Successful completion of the Diploma programme leads to the award of a Diploma of Higher Education: Person-centred Counselling (which is accredited by the British Association for Counselling and Psychotherapy and has been for over 20 years).